BrandenEK/Blasphemous.Randomizer/README.md

 - Corpse outside Jocinero's room --> Jocinero's final reward
 - Corpse at entrance of WhOTW --> White Lady tomb reward
 - Corpse outside Albero church --> 50,000 tear donation reward

 ---

+## Translations

+This mod is available in these other languages in addition to English:
+- Spanish (Thanks to Rodol J. "ConanCimmerio" Pérez (Ro))
+- Chinese (Thanks to NewbieElton)

+---